globalbrain/sefirot/docs/components/input-textarea.md

 ### `:rows`

 Defines the height of the input.
 The default is `3`.

 If you pass `'fill'`, the input will fill the available space defined by the parent container.
+Setting this to `'fill'` needs `display: flex` on the parent container.

 ```ts
 interface Props {